brson/stdx/README.md

-# The missing batteries of Rust
+# `stdx` - The missing batteries of Rust

-**stdx** is a project to collect the best Rust crates and validate that they work together on the platforms that Rust supports.
+`stdx` is a project to collect the best Rust crates and validate that they work together on the platforms that Rust supports.

-## Current crates
+## The `stdx` Crates

-The current revision of **stdx** is "0.115.0", which corresponds to the Rust stable 1.15 release.
+The current revision of `stdx` is 0.115.0, corresponding to the Rust stable 1.15 release, February 2, 2017.

 | Feature                        | Crate                     |                    |
 | -------------------------------|---------------------------|--------------------|